Available 24h

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-styles of Classicism, Renaissance, and Baroque.
+By the end of the century, these styles transitioned into pseudo-styles of Classicism, Renaissance, and Baroque.

 Manufacturer information